Ferrari 296

-The Ferrari 296 is a sports car built since 2022 by Italian constructor Ferrari.
-It has a rear mid-engine, rear-wheel-drive layout and is known internally within Ferrari as the type F171.
-The 296 is a two-seater, offered as a 'GTB' coupé, and a 'GTS' folding hard-top convertible.
-A plug-in hybrid, its power train combines a 120-degree block-angle V6, with twin turbos and an electric drive fitted in between the engine and gearbox.
+The Ferrari 296 (Type F171) is a sports car built since 2022 by the Italian company Ferrari.
+The 296 is a two-seater, offered as a GTB coupe and a GTS folding hard-top convertible.
+It is a plug-in hybrid with a rear mid-engine, rear-wheel-drive layout and its powertrain combines a twin-turbocharged 120-degree bank angle V6, with an electric drive fitted in between the engine and gearbox.
 The 296 can be driven in electric-only mode for short distances, to comply with use in urban zero-emission zones.

-Unveiled on 24 June 2021, the 296 is Ferrari's first stock model with 6-cylinders.
-Considered to be Ferrari's 'entry-level' car, its power pack puts out a combined 830 PS, giving the 296 a power-to-weight ratio of 560 Hp / tonne.
+Unveiled on 24 June 2021, the 296 is Ferrari's first stock model with 6-cylinders other than the Dino 206 GT, 246 GT and 246 GTS cars produced by Ferrari but sold under the Dino marque.
+Its power pack puts out a combined 830 PS, giving the 296 a power-to-weight ratio of 560 hp/ton.

 History

-The 296 GTB was presented as the first "real Ferrari with just six cylinders" on 24 June 2021.
+The 296 GTB was presented as the first "real Ferrari with just six cylinders on it" on 24 June 2021.
 Previously, such models were both designed and built by Ferrari, but marketed as a new, entry-level Dino brand, below Ferrari's exclusively V12-model policy, until 1974.
-The new car is scheduled to go on sale in 2022.
-The 296 in the model name reprises the original Dinos's naming scheme, indicating the engine's displacement and the number of cylinders.
+The new car went on sale in 2022.
+The 296 in the model name reprises the original Dino's naming scheme, indicating the engine's displacement and the number of cylinders.
 GTB stands for Gran Turismo Berlinetta.